crillab/gophersat/README.md

 Gophersat was developed by the [CRIL (Centre de Recherche en Informatique de Lens)](http://www.cril.fr) at the Artois University & CNRS.
 It is released under the MIT license.
-Gophersat is rather efficient, i.e on typical SAT benchmarks it runs about 5 to 20 times slower than top-level solvers (namely, [glucose](http://www.labri.fr/perso/lsimon/glucose/) or [minisat](http://minisat.se/)) from which it is strongly inspired.
+Gophersat is rather efficient, i.e on typical SAT benchmarks it runs about 2 to 5 times slower than top-level solvers (namely, [glucose](http://www.labri.fr/perso/lsimon/glucose/) or [minisat](http://minisat.se/)) from which it is strongly inspired.
-It can also solve pseudo-boolean decision and optimization problems.
+It can also solve MAXSAT problems, and pseudo-boolean decision and optimization problems.

 ## Version 1.1